SeeMPS: A Python-based Matrix Product State and Tensor Train Library: Library Architecture and Usage

 In addition, the library makes extensive use of type annotations.
 While Python is a dynamically typed language, consistent use of type hints provides self-documenting interfaces and enables early detection of mismatches in argument passing and return values, thereby improving reliability and long-term maintainability.
 These type annotations are checked using both MyPy~\cite{mypy2025} and basedpyright~\cite{basedpyright2025}, and the code is linted using ruff~\cite{ruff2025}.

-All these checks (static analysis, unit tests, linting, etc.) are enforced with the help of GitHub's CI/CD workflows, under every commit and every pull request, to ensure consistency of the code and its contributions.
-Even then, it is not rare to find that changes in Numpy's and Scipy's architectures break SeeMPS' implicit assumptions, so unit tests are also periodically run in GitHub and on our development machines.
+All these checks (static analysis, unit tests, linting, etc.) are enforced with the help of GitHub's CI/CD workflows, under every commit and every pull request, to ensure consistency of the code and its contributions. \jj{Because SeeMPS deliberately supports a broad range of NumPy and SciPy versions across Linux, Windows and macOS---rather than pinning to a narrow release window, which would frequently conflict with the platform-specific builds that users already have installed---the full test suite is periodically re-run on GitHub and on our development machines against current NumPy and SciPy releases, so that any incompatibility is detected early.}

-As of version 3.0.0, which is the version documented in this article, SeeMPS is available in Python's package index PyPI, and can be directly installed using
+As of version \jg{3.2}, which is the version documented in this article, SeeMPS is available in Python's package index PyPI, and can be directly installed using

 and it can be listed with this name as a dependency in \verb|pyproject.toml| files.
-Precompiled binaries are regularly built in GitHub for ARM64 architectures running Linux and Windows, as well as for M1 and later processors of the OSX family of operating systems.
-The library is distributed under a very liberal MIT license and has been used in various works~\cite{garcia-ripoll2021, garcia-molina2024, gidi2025, rodriguez-aldavero2025} from our group, as well as in real-world quantum science applications~\cite{shi2018, feiguin2020}.
+Precompiled binaries are regularly built in GitHub for \jj{x86-64 Linux and Windows, as well as for Apple-silicon (arm64) macOS}.
+The library is distributed under a \jj{permissive} MIT license and has been used in various works~\cite{garcia-ripoll2021, garcia-molina2024, gidi2025, rodriguez-aldavero2025} from our group, as well as in real-world quantum science applications~\cite{shi2018, feiguin2020}.

 The SeeMPS project is developed in \href{https://github.com/juanjosegarciaripoll/seemps2}{GitHub}, a platform that provides us with CI/CD for testing and easy mechanisms for \href{https://github.com/juanjosegarciaripoll/seemps2/issues}{\texttt{bug reporting}} and contributions.
 The library's documentation is built on every minor release and uploaded to \href{https://seemps.readthedocs.io}{ReadTheDocs}.
 All functions and classes linked in this document can be found in those pages.
 The folder \href{https://github.com/juanjosegarciaripoll/seemps2/tree/main/examples}{\texttt{examples}} in the library contains Jupyter notebooks that illustrate the practical usage of all these techniques, both in quantum and quantum-inspired applications.